 The Daihatsu Charade GTti & GTxx was produced in Osaka, Japan from 1987 to 1993.
 It was the 3rd generation of Charade and the model series is known as the G100.

 The GTti for export markets have engine code CB80.
 Japanese Domestic Market (JDM) versions have the same engine, But the engine code is called CB70.
-Also In Japan, The GTxx version was available.
-Essentially it is identical mechanically to GTti but came with power steering and air-con (and a few other extras).
+In Japan the car was initially called GTti but then was later rebranded with a name change to GTxx.
+Essentially the JDM cars are identical mechanically to UK/Euro GTti but came with adjustable steering column, power steering and air-con, Bodywork side-skirts and different "Speedline" alloy wheels.

 CB70's all came fitted with exhaust catalyst.